MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/serialization.md

 ] = None
 ```

-If you do use a vector store that can handle native numpy arrays and you don't want to have them converted back and forth, you should setup the direct serialization and deserialization for the model and that store.
+If you do use a vector store that can handle native numpy arrays and you don't want to have them converted back and forth, you should setup the [custom serialization and deserialization](#custom-serialization-data-model-to-store-model) for the model and that store.

+> [!NOTE]This is only used when using the built-in serialization, when using the direct serialization you can handle the vector in any way you want.

 ::: zone-end
 ::: zone pivot="programming-language-java"